SuperOfficeDocs/superoffice-docs/user-guide/en/import/import-from-erp.md

 [!include[Back up database before import](includes/caution-backup-before-import.md)]

-This is how to proceed when importing actors (customers, suppliers and individuals) from an ERP system into the SuperOffice database:
+Follow the steps below to import actors (customers, suppliers and individuals) from an ERP system into the SuperOffice database.

 ## Select actors to be imported from the ERP system